 - Take in a Broadway show

-- NYC in the rain – a recap
+- Things to do in NYC in the rain – a recap

-The perfect touristy thing to do in New York when it rains, has to be to visit a museum.
+One of the best things to do in NYC in the rain, has to be to visit a museum.
 And New York has no shortage of museums.
-Here is our list of some of our favourites in the city.
+Here is our list of some of our favourites in the city, because there is no way we can mention each and every one.

 The American Museum of Natural History